mickeymarse/learning-python/README.md

-# learning-python
+# Learning Python
-Just a repo I'm using to learn the basics of Python.
+Learnt the basics of Python using a mix of documentation and [Clear Code's Crash Course](https://youtube.com/playlist?list=PL4cUxeGkcC9goeb7U1FXFdNszWetCmhfB).